adrian154/blog/blogposts/log4shell-mc.md

 [4:53:43 AM] [INFO] FermatSleep lost connection: Disconnected
 ```

-A quick IP-to-ASN lookup reveals that the attack was launched from a server belonging to AS12876, one of [Scaleway](https://www.scaleway.com/en/)'s servers.
-We can use [ldapsearch](https://github.com/bindle/ldap-utils) to simulate the request that this message would trigger on a vulnerable server.
+According to [AbuseIPDB](https://www.abuseipdb.com/check/195.154.52.77), this particular host has been scanning for servers to attack for about two days now.
+A quick IP-to-ASN lookup reveals that the attack was launched from an IP belonging to AS12876, so one of [Scaleway](https://www.scaleway.com/en/)'s servers.
+We can use [ldapsearch](https://github.com/bindle/ldap-utils) to simulate the request that this message would have triggered.

 ```
 $ ldapsearch -x -H ldap://195.154.52.77:1389/a